kkelchte/pilot_offline/README.md

 # pilot_offline
 Tensorflow 1.1 code for training DNN policy from an offline dataset.
+It is used in the [DoShiCo challenge](https://kkelchte.github.io/doshico).

 ## Dependencies
 * [Tensorflow (>1.1)](https://www.tensorflow.org/install/) or [docker image](https://hub.docker.com/r/kkelchte/ros_gazebo_tensorflow/) up and running.